ohlogic/pyVideoPlayer/README.md

 Spacebar - toggle play or pause video.

-Left or Right arrows to change videos in a current directory.
+Left or Right arrows - change videos in a current directory.

 Runs in both Linux and Windows.